abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Functors in everyday language
 ---

-There is a common figure of speech, that goes like this:
+There is a common figure of speech (which is used  all the time in this book) which goes like this:

 > If $a$ is like $F a$, then $b$ is like $F b$.

 Or "$a$ is related to $F a$, in the same way as $b$ is related to $F b$," e.g. "If schools are like corporations, then teachers are like bosses".

-This figure of speech is a way to introduce a functor: what are you saying is that there is a certain connection (or category-theory therms a "morphism") between schools and teachers, that is similar to the connection between corporations and bosses i.e. that there is some kind of structure preserving map that connects the category of school-related things, to the category of work-related things in which schools (a) are mapped to corporations (F a) and teacher (b) are mapped to bosses (F b). and the connections between schools and teachers (a -> b) are mapped to the connections between corporations and bosses (F a -> F b).
+This figure of speech is nothing but a way to describe a functor in our day-to-day language: what we mean by it is that there is a certain connection (or category-theory therms a "morphism") between schools and teachers, that is similar to the connection between corporations and bosses i.e. that there is some kind of structure-preserving map that connects the category of school-related things, to the category of work-related things which maps schools ($a$) to corporations ($F a$) and teacher ($b$) to bosses ($F b$), and which is such that the connections between schools and teachers ($a \to b$) are mapped to the connections between corporations and bosses ($F a \to F b$).

 Diagrams are functors
 ---